protesilaos/my-website/_archive/2012/2012-02-14-a-new-greece-must-emerge-from-the-current-existential-crisis.md

     </p>

     <p>
       The Greek state transformed from a semi-peripheral European economy into a core economy, by means of becoming a member-state of the eurozone. <b>The convergence in interest rates was purely artificial</b> since it was not the end result of reforms in the real economy, it was not the product of intensive efforts to modernize, minimize, rationalize the Greek state; it was not an accurate representation of any change in the productive capacities of the economy or its competitiveness.
-It only was a perceived convergence, resulting from the ill-thought policies of&nbsp; the European policymakers and the fraudulent accounting of Greek authorities.
+It only was a perceived convergence, resulting from the ill-thought policies of  the European policymakers and the fraudulent accounting of Greek authorities.
     </p>

     <p>